Gokul7904231/AI-Operating-Content-generator/README.md

 The renderer is a worker.

-FactoryOS remains responsible for orchestration and state.
+ShortForge remains responsible for orchestration and state.

 ---